 - Up to one year in jail

-Many individuals who are squatting do so because they are already low on funds.
+Many individuals who squat do so because they are low on funds.
 This can make paying the fines associated with a squatting conviction very difficult.
-You can get more information about the outcomes of a PC 647(e) conviction and how to fight it from the Simmrin Law Group.
-Just call (310) 896-2723 to find out more.
+A lawyer can help you understand what to do about fees you can’t afford, as well as answer any questions about the following:

 - Trespassing